Samuel P. Taylor SP

-At Samuel P. Taylor State Park, water supply is at critically low levels.
-In order to meet the park’s basic water needs, and comply with water conservation, the park has taken the following actions:
+At Samuel P. Taylor State Park, in order to meet the park’s basic water needs, and comply with water conservation, the park has taken the following actions:

 We encourage visitors to also conserve water, and report any leaks they encounter during their visit to Park employees.
 We also urge visitors to bring plenty of drinking water during their visit.
 For more information on the State’s water conservation efforts, visit www.SaveOurH2O.org.